 SCLC is fast-growing, aggressive, and rapidly spreads through the bloodstream and lymphatics to other parts of the body.
 Though not as common, it is often advanced at diagnosis.
 It is usually treated with chemotherapy alone or in combination with radiotherapy.

-Along with the main types of lung cancer, other tumors can occur in the lungs.
+Along with the main types of lung cancer, other tumours can occur in the lungs.

-- Lung carcinoid tumors: Carcinoid tumors of the lung account for fewer than 5% of lung tumors.
+- Lung carcinoid tumours: Carcinoid tumours of the lung account for fewer than 5% of lung tumours.
 Most of these grow slowly.

-- Other lung tumors: Other types of lung cancer such as adenoid cystic carcinomas, lymphomas, and sarcomas, as well as benign lung tumors such as hamartomas are rare.
+- Other lung tumours: Other types of lung cancer such as adenoid cystic carcinomas, lymphomas, and sarcomas, as well as benign lung tumours such as hamartomas are rare.
 These are treated differently from the more common lung cancers and are not discussed here.

 - Cancers that spread to the lungs: Cancers that start in other organs (such as the breast, pancreas, kidney, or skin) can sometimes spread (metastasize) to the lungs, but these are not lung cancers.
 For example, cancer that starts in the breast and spreads to the lungs is still breast cancer, not lung cancer.
 Treatment for metastatic cancer to the lungs is based on where it started (the primary cancer site).

 Protect against cancer, cardiovascular disease, and other chronic diseases with regular health screening.
 Compare and shop for health screenings from Singapore and regional healthcare providers at a single convenient platform - shop.health365.sg

 This article is informative only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.